beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 Watertank Overflow detection using the **RAKwireless WisBlock** modules.
 It implements as well a trick to wake up the device from sleep by knocking on the enclosure.

 ## _REMARK_
-The code is based on my low power event driven [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) :arrow_heading_up:
+The code is based on my low power event driven [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API)

 ----